Early Bird rates extended until 30 April 2019

 Our summit philosophy is PEER-TO-PEER.
 We embrace the wisdom gathered from everyone involved in Capstone programs, and we offer opportunities to contribute at all levels of this summit, as well as to our consortium.

-The Unconference model is an important aspect of our program design.
+The Unconference model (otherwise known as peer -to-peer (P2P)) is an important aspect of our program design.
 Carefully planned workshops grounded in years of collective experience build to early session planning, in which the concerns of new participants can be brought to the table.
 The organic structure allows everyone to participate, and for the summit schedule to accommodate interesting ideas that emerge and deserve exploration.
 Attendees will also learn about the National Capstone Consortium during this multi-day conference and be invited to contribute to this growing national/international group of educators.

 Simmons University, founded in 1899, is located in the center of Boston, adjacent to the Isabella Stewart Gardner Museum, around the corner from Fenway Park and Boston’s Museum of Fine Arts, and along the Emerald Necklace network of parks designed in the nineteenth century by Frederick Law Olmsted.
 It is in the Fenway/Longwood area of the city.